ynyheim/ColorMix/doc/enhancing-code-readability-in-code.md

 - Different keywords are always scoped as "storage.modifier".
 This makes it impossible to have some keywords stand out.

-> It would be nice to be able to make certain keywords such as `unchecked` stand out.
+> It would be nice to have certain keywords such as `unchecked` and `unsafe` stand out.
 This is currently not possible AFAIK.

-- Function definitions and function calls are all scoped as `storage.type.def`.
+- Function definitions and function calls are always scoped as `entity.name.function.cs`.

-> It would be nice to be able to make function definitions stand out (slightly) (The Java syntax rules enables this).
+> It would be nice to be able to make function definitions stand out and differ from ordinary function calls (Other language grammars in Code, such as TypeScript, has additional scopes which separates function definitions from function calls).

 ## Creating your own color theme